hdShang/arxiv-daily/docs/cs-CL/2025-06-13/papers/250611557v1-from-persona-to-person-enhancing-the-naturalness-with-multiple-disco.md

 ---
 layout: default
-title: From Persona to Person: Enhancing the Naturalness with Multiple Discourse Relations Graph Learning in Personalized Dialogue Generation
+title: "From Persona to Person: Enhancing the Naturalness with Multiple Discourse Relations Graph Learning in Personalized Dialogue Generation"
 ---

 # From Persona to Person: Enhancing the Naturalness with Multiple Discourse Relations Graph Learning in Personalized Dialogue Generation